iamdominic2/Fight-and-free-the-self/README.md

 Basically, the camera works like this  (for entities) with TRIG (yay) vx = ((x * cos(CAM DIR)) - (y * sin(CAM DIR)));
 vy = ((x * sin(CAM DIR)) + (y * cos(CAM DIR)));

+For raycasting: Wall height is inversely proportional to distance traveled by the ray from FOV.
+Focal length is 480 pixels.